johnpuddephatt/eleventy-srcset/README.md

 It can be used in two ways:

 1. The manual inserted **shortcode**, {% srcset %}
-2. The automatic **filter**, mode which finds images based on a provided CSS selector
+2. The automatic **filter** mode, which finds images based on a provided CSS selector

 ### Configuration